PlayStation: Slim model

 Like its predecessors, the PlayStation 3 was re-released in 2009 as a "slim" model.
 The redesigned model is 33% smaller, 36% lighter, and consumes 34% to 45% less power than previous models.
 In addition, it features a redesigned cooling system and a smaller Cell processor which was moved to a 45nm manufacturing process.
 It sold in excess of a million units within its first 3 weeks on sale.
-The redesign also features support for CEC (more commonly referred to by its manufacturer brandings of BraviaSync, VIERA Link, EasyLink and others) which allows control of the console over HDMI by using the remote control as the controller.
+The redesign added support for CEC (branded as BRAVIA Sync, VIERA Link, and others), allowing console control via a TV remote.
 The PS3 slim also runs quieter and is cooler than previous models due to its 45 nm Cell.
 The PS3 Slim no longer has the "main power" switch (similar to PlayStation 2 slim), like the previous PS3 models, which was located at the back of the console.
 It was officially released on September 1, 2009, in North America and Europe and on September 3, 2009, in Japan, Australia and New Zealand.